 is not just close to zero — it is zero

 and Resources for TWI

 To see the links to suggested readings, you might need to change your Ad Blocker to allow ads on this page

 - TWI arrived in Japan with the Army, but active training did not start until about 1947-48, and official American trainers arrived in 1950.
 Part of the Army format was to have the Japanese establish a formal government department that was responsible – this fell under the Ministry of Labor.

 - Toyota pioneer Taiichi Ohno used JI and JR heavily when establishing the foundations of the Toyota Production System, but found JM not suitable for training the engineering trainees.
 This is where Shigeo Shingo entered the picture – to teach a basic Industrial Engineering program.
 JM was deliberately NOT an IE program.
 JM was one of the early foundations of kaizen, but the Toyota Production System evolved far beyond it, and the entire body of Lean best practices has evolved even further.

 - These are the 3 most popular.
-They actually also developed additional training programs for a JR version for union environments (UJR), and Program Development (PD), each with their own Pocket Cards, which can be downloaded from the TWI Yahoo Group site.
+They actually also developed additional training programs for a JR version for union environments (UJR), and Program Development (PD), each with their own Pocket Cards.
 Another pocket card was developed for the 2nd line supervisors to coach the 1st line supervisors.
 There also were programs that were given only to TWI staff: Follow-Through and their ‘sales’ procedure.

 - Training Within Industry How to Get Continuing Results from TWI Programs in a Plant — Statement of Policy to be applied nationally.
 1944.
 Public domain.
-Transcribed from the National Archives by Mark Warren, and made available for download on the TWI Yahoo Group site.
+Transcribed from the National Archives by Mark Warren.

 Get ALL of the TWI tools